 Now is a Good Time for a Comprehensive Insurance Review

-You may be one of the many individuals who have been working from home the past few months and found time to tackle items on to-do lists such as organizing paper files, and updating wealth management and trust documents.
-Asset protection is a key component of a comprehensive financial plan.
+As you reflect on the year (or recent years) behind you and organize your financial matters, contemplate your wealth management plans, and perhaps update trust documents, remember that asset protection is a key component of a comprehensive financial plan.
 This may be a good time to consider scheduling an insurance program review with a personal risk advisor.
 Here are a few things worth discussing:

 Change in Occupancy

 Have you made any changes in your primary residence location as a result of the travel restrictions or social distancing measures?
 You wouldn’t be alone – given recent events, many families have decided to spend more time in their secondary or vacation homes.
 But there are some occupancy-related questions to consider: Is your secondary home now your primary home?
 Are you renting your primary or second home to others?
 If a residence is unoccupied, what measures were taken to secure and protect the property?
 Is someone regularly checking on the home?